Brashard Smith: Early life

-Smith was born in Richmond Heights, Florida and attended Miami Palmetto Senior High School in Pinecrest, Florida.
+Smith was born in Richmond Heights, Florida.
+He attended Arvida Middle School in Kendall, Florida and attended Miami Palmetto Senior High School in Pinecrest, Florida.
 Smith was rated as a three-star recruit coming out of high school, and originally committed to play college football at the University of Florida.
 However, Smith flipped his commitment to the University of Miami.

 College career

 Miami (FL)

 As a freshman in 2021, Smith hauled in 14 receptions for 199 yards and two touchdowns, while also rushing for 23 yards.
-In week 7 of the 2022 season, he brought in six receptions for 76 yards in a win over Virginia Tech.
+In Week 7 of the 2022 season, he brought in six receptions for 76 yards in a win over Virginia Tech.
 Smith finished the 2022 season with 33 receptions for 308 yards, while also adding 22 yards on the ground, and returning 11 kickoffs for 250 yards.
-In week 2 of the 2023 season, he returned a kickoff 98 yards for a touchdown in a win over Texas A&M.
+In Week 2 of the 2023 season, he returned a kickoff 98 yards for a touchdown in a win over Texas A&M.

 On December 30, 2023, Smith announced that he would be entering the NCAA transfer portal.